In this scenario, we will discuss the utilization of dynamic constructors for initializing objects.

 Dynamic Constructor:

-The term "dynamic function Object { [native code] }" refers to the function Object { [native code] } that is used to allocate memory during runtime.
+The phrase "dynamic function Object { [native code] }" denotes the Object function that dynamically allocates memory at runtime.

 Dynamic Allocation: